M7Tro/chalk/README.md

 Then make a call to handleLocation() at the end of route.js so that it executes on pageload.
 You also need to call it on every call to the route() function.

+Notice that the .html files inside the pages folder do not need to have the body or head tags.
+Just pure content.

+The routing method suggested by the guy on video uses the browser's history API.
+Let's see what it is about.

+History API provides access to the browser's session history through the history global object.
+You can use it to naviage back and forth through the user's history and mainpulate the contents o hte history stack.

+Basic methods for navigating across the history stack are: back(), forward(), go().

+Example is go(-1). -1 is current page's relative position.

+When the active history changes while the user navigates session history, popstate event is fired.
+It is fired when the user visits a new page or, as in our imlpementation, when history.pushState() is used.

+pushState() and replaceState() accept the following arguments: state, title[, url]

+state is an object that can represent the current page.
+You can pass null if you want, or things like theme.

+Middle element, title, is often not used by the browsers so we just pass '' instead.

+Url is an optional parameter.
+If we don't use it, current url will be used in the history array.

+Note that you can't just pass any url you want: you can't go outside of your domain.

+Again, you make the route function globally accessible by attaching it to a property in window: window.route = route.
+That way, you can attach the event listener to the <a> tags just by writing onClick="route()"